For US and Canadian citizens, US permanent resident aliens, those from US territories, or those with US DACA status

 Step 3: This information is for your Recommenders.

-Their draft LORs should be emailed directly to Dean Goldberg as WORD attachments and are due by 3 September 2021.
+Their draft LORs should be emailed directly to Dean Goldberg as WORD attachments and are due by the date noted at the beginning of this document (2nd Friday of September for US and Canadian applicants; 19 July for Global applicants).

 Letters may be DRAFT/Preliminary letters, and are for the purposes of the Campus Selection Committee at this time.
 We ask that recommenders refrain from submitting their letters through the Rhodes electronic application program at this time.
 If, however, they mistakenly do so, please ask that they provide Dean Goldberg with a copy of their letter.